open-kitchen/open-kitchen/simulation/Queue_simulation.md

 ### Workflow

-The queue_sim is the core of hardware-level Queue simulation.
-It simulates the behavior of a Queue which will only receive I2C requests from the main controller (Raspberry Pi) and respond based on which requests have been sent from the main controller.
+The queue_sim is the core of hardware-level QCB simulation.
+It simulates the behavior of a queue which will only receive I2C requests from the main controller (Raspberry Pi) and respond based on which requests have been sent from the main controller.

-**Queue Mechanism**
+**QCB Mechanism**

-The overall workflow cycle of the Queue Mechanism is explained in the next 3 points:
+The overall workflow cycle of the QCB Mechanism is explained in the next 3 points:

-      1. The Queue Mechanism will initialize in the `STANDBY` state, in which the main controller is to trigger dequeue.
+      1. The QCB Mechanism will initialize in the `STANDBY` state, in which the main controller is to trigger dequeue.

-      2. After been triggered dequeue, and only if there are cups in queue, the Queue Mechanism goes into the `DEQUEUING` state, in which the mechanism
+      2. After been triggered dequeue, and only if there are cups in queue, the QCB Mechanism goes into the `DEQUEUING` state, in which the mechanism
            - Opens up the queue and release one cup to OFTA, then close the queue.

-      3. Once the dequeue is done, the Queue Mechanism will cycle back to the first step, `STANDBY` state.
+      3. Once the dequeue is done, the QCB Mechanism will cycle back to the first step, `STANDBY` state.

 ### Workflow Diagram
-You can check the following diagram for the Queue simulation workflow described above,
+You can check the following diagram for the QCB simulation workflow described above.

 ![](../docs/img/6.Queue_workflow_diagram.png)

-# Queue CLI
+# Queue Conveyor Belt (QCB) CLI

 QueueSim can be executed in the terminal with the following command (you have to be in the same directory as the `sim_cli.py` ),